Gypsy-Rose Blanchard: Investigation and arrests

 After seeing concerning Facebook statuses posted from Dee Dee's account, the Blanchards' friends suspected something was amiss.
 When phone calls went unanswered, several friends and neighbors went to the house.
 While the friends and neighbors knew that the two often left on medical trips unannounced, they saw Dee Dee's modified car still in the driveway, making an unannounced trip unlikely.
 Protective film on the windows made it hard to see inside in the low light.
 No one answered the door, so the gathered friends called 9-1-1.
 When the police arrived, they had to wait for a search warrant to be issued before they could enter, but they allowed one of the neighbors to climb through a window.
-He reported that the inside of the house was largely undisturbed and that Gypsy-Rose's wheelchairs were present.
+He reported that the inside of the house was largely undisturbed and that Blanchard's wheelchairs were present.

 When the warrant was issued, police entered the house and found Dee Dee's body.
-Neighbors were concerned about how Gypsy would do without her wheelchair, medications, and support equipment, such as the oxygen tanks and feeding tube.
-Friends set up a GoFundMe account to pay for Dee Dee's funeral expenses and possibly Gypsy-Rose's.
+Neighbors were concerned about how Blanchard would do without her wheelchair, medications, and support equipment, such as the oxygen tanks and feeding tube.
+Friends set up a GoFundMe account to pay for Dee Dee's funeral expenses and possibly Blanchard's.

-Woodmansee, who was among those gathered on the Blanchards' lawn, told police what she knew about Gypsy-Rose and her secret boyfriend.
+Woodmansee, who was among those gathered on the Blanchards' lawn, told police what she knew about Blanchard and her secret boyfriend.
 She showed them the printouts she had saved, which included his name.
-Based on that information, police asked Facebook to trace the IP address from which the posts to Dee Dee's account had been made.
-It turned out to be in Wisconsin, and the next day police agencies in Waukesha County raided the Godejohns' Big Bend home.
-Godejohn and Gypsy-Rose surrendered and were taken into custody on charges of murder and felony armed criminal action.
+Based on that information, police asked Facebook to trace the IP address from which the posts to Dee Dee's Facebook account had been made.
+The IP was traced back to Wisconsin, and the next day police agencies in Waukesha County raided the Godejohns' Big Bend home.
+Godejohn and Blanchard surrendered and were taken into custody on charges of murder and felony armed criminal action.